Sudden Changes and Big Decisions

 We assist you in navigating the laws concerning Medicaid and in planning for long-term care for your loved ones.
 Concerns about Medicaid typically arise when an individual enters a nursing home or an assisted living facility.
 Costs for this care can be expensive, particularly when one spouse remains at home and the couple relies on accumulated assets to cover the additional costs.
 With health care expenses rising, these assets can diminish quickly.
 We are available to help you navigate the complex Medicaid system to obtain coverage for your loved ones.

 Seek appropriate counsel before you attempt to qualify for Medicaid.
 We can give you – and your family – peace of mind during a difficult and uncertain time.
-When dealing with Medicaid, legal advice is something you cannot afford to go without.
+When dealing with Medicaid, legal advice is something you can’t afford to go without.
 Navigating the process on your own could be a nightmare, at best, and subject you to penalties, at worst.
 Fortunately, though, our experienced professionals can guide you through the Medicaid maze.
 We can advise you throughout the application process, ensuring that you retain the maximum income and total assets allowed by law.